-English Studies 12 builds upon and extends students' previous learning experiences in English courses.
-It is designed for all students and provides them with opportunities to: refine their ability to communicate effectively in a variety of contexts and to achieve their personal and career goals; think critically and creatively about the uses of language; explore texts from a variety of sources, in multiple modes, and reflective of diverse worldviews; deepen their understanding of themselves and others in a changing world; gain insight into the diverse factors that shape identity; appreciate the importance of self-representation through text; contribute to Reconciliation by building greater understanding of the knowledge and perspectives of First Peoples; and expand their understandings of what it means to be educated Canadian and global citizens.
-Students may choose English Studies 12 to satisfy their ELA12 requirement for graduation.
+The required English Studies 12 course builds upon and extends students' previous learning experiences in English courses.
+It is designed for all students and provides them with opportunities to refine their ability to communicate effectively in a variety of contexts and to achieve their personal and career goals; think critically and creatively about the uses of language; explore texts from a variety of sources, in multiple modes, and reflective of diverse worldviews; deepen their understanding of themselves and others in a changing world; gain insight into the diverse factors that shape identity; appreciate the importance of self-representation through text; contribute to Reconciliation by building greater understanding of the knowledge and perspectives of First Peoples; and expand their understandings of what it means to be educated Canadian and global citizens.